Coultershaw Wharf and Beam Pump: Coultershaw Wharf

 Until 1800, the turnpike from Chichester to Petworth descended Duncton Hill before crossing the River Rother at Rotherbridge, half a mile north-west of Coultershaw.
 The Petworth Turnpike Trustees, including the Third Earl of Egremont, suspected that William Warren, the miller at Coultershaw, was allowing his "friends" to cross the river by using the mill bridge, thus avoiding the toll for use of the turnpike.
-By Act of Parliament in 1800, Lord Egremont paid for the construction of a new bridge at Coultershaw and the re-routing of the turnpike direct from there to Petworth.
+By an act of Parliament in 1800, Lord Egremont paid for the construction of a new bridge at Coultershaw and the re-routing of the turnpike direct from there to Petworth.
 As a result, the former twin-arched bridge at Rotherbridge was pulled down and the stone was used to build the new bridge at Coultershaw with a toll-house on the west bank of the river.

 Although Coultershaw was about 1.5 mi south of Petworth, it was the nearest wharf on the navigation and quickly eased the transport of fertiliser, coal and building materials to the town and surrounding areas and improved access to wider markets for agricultural, timber and other products.
 The wharf at Coultershaw was the busiest on the navigation, handling over half the navigation's traffic.
 In 1820, 1,683 tons of coal were carried to Coultershaw.

 By 1808, the wharf stretched over both sides of the river.
 "Big Wharf" on the north (east) bank, contained a small warehouse (leased to William Upton, a Petworth merchant, until 1840), a blacksmith's shop and shoeing shed (leased to Michael Ford), and six coal pens.
 A variety of huts and storehouses also stood on "Little Wharf" on the south (west) bank.
 Adjacent to the wharf stood the flour mill (now leased to William Dale), with Lord Egremont's limekilns nearby.